28 February 2019

 Levi pushed his glasses up and rubbed his eyes.
 When our laughter dissipated, he popped opened a can of Tecate and asked, “What’s your plan?” he asked, making “rabbit ears” for “plan” with the can in one hand.

-The owner of our building recently refused a $10.7 Million cash offer from Chinese investors who wanted to tear it down and build a multi-story building that would shade the sprawling southern Magnolia tree in front of us.
+The owner of our building was Cranky Ken, an old-school guy who would be around my grandfather’s age, He had recently refused a $10.7 Million cash offer from Chinese investors who wanted to tear it down and build a multi-story building that would shade the sprawling southern Magnolia tree in front of us.
 If that happened, the 80 year old tree would fade away and die; it was already weakened from thirst in the dry southwest, and only maintained a few scraggly flowers rather than the skillet-sized and fragrant blooms back home.
+He grew up working the docks of New York City, where the biggest treat for him as a kid was to wander from his concrete jungle to gardens in Central Park and climb a tree.
+If anything made Cranky Ken less cranky, it was seeing kids climb that tree.

-“Those chinks would have to pry this place from my cold, dead fingers,” he told me early one morning when he stopped by my balcony to collect quarters from the building’s laundermat.
+“Those chinks would have to pry this place from my cold, dead hands,” he told me early one morning when he stopped by my balcony to collect quarters from the building’s laundermat.
 His accent was like you’d expect from an old dock worker from New York, nasally and harsh.

 “This place will look like Central Park one day,” he cranked out another morning, waving his log of an arm towards the park’s lush forests, a rarity in Southern California’s arid desert.
 Had it not been for decades of irrigation and care, Balboa Park would like more like the rolling rocky hills of Afghanistan than Central Park; recent water restrictions were choking the Magnolia we both loved.